-- The purpose of this annual Strategic Planning Session is to; 1) establish a vision or direction (5-10 year horizon), and 2) establish this year's work program. - In 2022 the City did not hold a Strategic Planning Session because it was focused on obligating \$18,024,068 in Federal ARPA funds which effectively became last year's work program. - Management will spend the first half of today's meeting presenting it's proposed 2023 Strategic Plan for Council's consideration.
-The second half of the meeting will be for Council to provide input and to review each member's list of projects and initiatives. - The 2023 Strategic Plan will be developed through consensus and then presented at an upcoming Council meeting for adoption. - While the adopted plan will be used to inform the budget process, flexibility in implementation is important given that more information will become available and new opportunities may present themselves throughout the year.
+- The purpose of the annual Strategic Plan is to; 1) establish a vision or direction (5-10 year horizon), and 2) establish the FY 23-24 work program. - In 2022 the City did not hold a Strategic Planning Session because it was focused on obligating \$18,024,068 in Federal ARPA funds which effectively became that year's work program. - City Council held a Strategic Planning Session on January 27, 2023 to review the draft Strategic Plan and provide comments. - City Council adopted the FY 23-24 budget on June 20, 2023 of which pertinent components have been incorporated herein. - While the adopted Strategic Plan provides staff areas of focus for the coming year, flexibility in implementation is important given that more information will become available and new opportunities may present themselves throughout the year.